 Offa's Dyke - Monmouth to Chepstow (★★★☆☆)

-This walk was the second of two days walking the southern end of Offa's Dyke (to Chepstow as I couldn't be bothered with the final mile to Sedbury Cliffs).
-On the previous day I had walked from Abergavenny to just past Pandy and then followed the Offa's Dyke to Monmouth.
+This walk was the second of two days walking the southern end of Offa's Dyke Path.
+On the previous day I had walked from Abergavenny to Monmouth (via Pandy).

 Heading over Monnow Bridge

-On the way I pass over Monnow Bridge - the only remaining fortified bridge in Britain - and then, after heading through town and stopping at the shops, the next task is to head up the hills on the far side - climbing up to the Naval Temple at Kymin.
+On the way through and out of Monmouth, I pass over Monnow Bridge - the only remaining fortified bridge in Britain - and then, after heading through town (and stopping at the shops), the next task is to head up the hills on the far side - climbing up to the Naval Temple at Kymin.

 Naval Temple

-It was a famous victory - hence the need for a temple to commemorate - and ensured that the British rather than the French remained the dominant force in the region throughout the Napoleonic Wars.
+It was a famous victory (hence the need for a temple to commemorate), and ensured that the British rather than the French remained the dominant force in that part of the world throughout the Napoleonic Wars.

-More significantly for me though, this spot also marks the start of a stretch of well maintained path that runs on to the next village of Redbrook.
+More significantly for us though, this spot also marks the start of a stretch of well maintained path that runs on to the village of Redbrook.

-Redbrook was an important industrial town, with works for iron, tin and copper - with ores arriving from as far as Cornwall (coming via Chepstow).
-Now it is a pleasant town that sits in a slight flattening of the valley, wedged in between a number of surrounding hills.
+But what we find now is a pleasant town, that sits in a slight flattening of the valley - wedged in between a number of surrounding hills.

-And with those hills in mind on my walk, Redbrook is more notable for me as the start of another hill, and it is a long climb up from Redbrook - after which I stop for a spot of early lunch looking out over the countryside.
+And Redbrook marks the start of a climb up another hill - and with it being a long climb up, at the top I stop for a spot of early lunch, looking out over the countryside.

 Looking down at Redbrook

-From here the path heads on through Highbury Wood for a stretch before continuing on via the fields.
+From here the path heads on through Highbury Wood for a stretch, before continuing on across the fields.

 Highbury Woods

-After a stretch through the fields alongside Cadora Wood, the path drops down into Bigsweir Wood on a very quiet stretch along the trail.
+After we complete this a stretch through the fields (alongside Cadora Wood), the path drops down into Bigsweir Wood on a very quiet stretch along the trail.

 Bigsweir Wood

-Having passed through Bigsweir Wood, the next task is to head past Bigsweir Bridge (a cast-iron bridge built in 1827) on the way towards Bigsweir House, and on the way to the bridge there is a short section along a faster and busier road.
-Amazingly though I did not find a big weir - which was a bit of a disappointment.
+Having passed through Bigsweir Wood, the next task is to head past Bigsweir Bridge (a cast-iron bridge built in 1827) on the way towards Bigsweir House - and here we hit our first section of not-so-fun road walking.

 Bigsweir Bridge

-The route I am going is the main route - and the higher ground route - and the next section includes another fairly long climb up to a minor road near the top of the ridge, heading up through woods, with a final steep stepped section up to the top.
+Next up we have another long climb, up to a minor road near the top of the ridge - heading up through woods, with a final steep stepped section to the top.

 Up the steps

-From here the path meanders between the farms and villages on a mix of paths, fields and road, with endless changes of direction in the path till a final road crossing near to Brockweir (where the alternate route joins back up).
+From here the path meanders between farms and villages on a mix of paths, fields and road, with endless changes of direction in the path, till a final road crossing near to Brockweir (where the alternate route joins back up).

-From Brockweir it is time for another long climb up into the hills, and it is at the top of the next climb that I stop for a second lunch of the day, looking out across the countryside.
+From Brockweir, it is time for another long climb up into the hills - and it is at the top of this climb that I stop for the rest of my lunch, looking out across the countryside.

 View out from my (second) lunch spot